A Mechanistic Study of Transformers Training Dynamics: Synthetic setup

-Our study is made with a transformer model that adapts the original implementation by~\citet{vaswani2023attention} to our task.
+This mapping defines a deterministic conditional distribution linking input and output data through the formula \( p(y|x) = \mathbf{1}_{\{f^*(x)=y\}} \), and the training samples follow $x,y \sim p(\cdot)$.
+The~\eqref{eq:sma} problem can be framed as a supervised question-answering task with tokens embedded in a vocabulary space $\mathcal{V} = [p]$ of size $p$.
+Input questions are represented as sequences of tokens.
+They are randomly sampled and used to train sequence-to-sequence transformers by minimizing the cross-entropy loss between the model's predictions and the correct answer, that is, the sum of the $k$ first terms of the inputs modulo $p$.
+While sparse modular addition might seem simple to solve for a human, this is a hard task to solve for neural networks, which have been shown to struggle on similar arithmetic tasks~\citep{charton2024learning, lee2024teaching, dziri2023faith, saxton2018analysing}, involving non-trivial learning dynamics~\citep{odonnat2025circuit}.
+In particular, the model needs to capture the invariance in the data and correctly focus on the informative, i.e, \emph{non-spurious}, tokens $x_i$ for $i \in [k]$.

-\paragraph{Sequence embeddings.} The sparse modular addition problem is inherently discrete.
-To handle it with a differentiable architecture, we need to embed it in a continuous space $\R^d$.
-We first embed each token with both semantic and positional information.
-Given a learnable token embedding $E:\bF_p \to \R^d$, and a learnable position embedding $P:[L] \to \R^d$, a sentence in token space is lifted to a sentence in embedding space through the following embedding operation that applies on each $x_t$ for $t \in [L]$
+\paragraph{Transformer architecture.} To conduct our analysis, we consider a simplified transformer model containing all the key elements of its larger counterparts commonly used in question-answering tasks~\citep{vaswani2017attention, raffel2023exploringlimitstransferlearning}.
+Notably, it relies on a cross-attention module, a feedforward network, residual connections, normalization layers, and weight tying~\citep{wolf2017tying}.
+Following modern models~\citep{dubey2024llama3herdmodels}, we use a pre-norm configuration~\citep{xiong2020prenorm} and the RMSNorm~\citep{zhang2019root}, which is similar to LayerNorm~\citep{ba2016layer} but computationally more efficient.
+To ease notations, we incorporate the RMSNorm trainable parameters into the attention and feedforward weights following~\citet{castin2024smooth}, which does not change the expressivity or optimization of the model.
+We recall below how tokens are processed through the model.
+Since the sparse modular addition problem is inherently discrete, we first embed each token in dimension $d$ with both semantic and positional information before normalizing it on the unit sphere $\bS^d$.
+Formally, given a learnable token embedding $E:\bF_p \to \R^d$, and a learnable position embedding $P:[N] \to \R^d$, a sentence in token space is lifted to a sentence in embedding space $z \in \bR^{d \times N}$ through the following operation that applies to each $x_t$ for $t \in [N]$

-This type of embedding, known as absolute position embedding, incorporates both the token's semantic meaning and its position within the sequence.
-The normalization, which projects each element of the sentence onto the sphere, is known as RMS-norm~\citep{zhang2019root}.

-Next, a cross-attention mechanism is applied to the sequence of normalized embeddings $(z_t)$ to aggregate them into a single sentence embedding $\xi \in \R^d$.
-It utilizes a query vector $q \in \R^d$, and a value matrix $V \in \R^{d\times d}$.
-Denoting $z = (z_t) \in \R^{d\times L}$, the sentence embedding can be expressed in matrix form as
+Then, a cross-attention mechanism is applied to the sequence of tokens $z$, leading to a single sentence embedding $\xi \in \R^d$.
+The sentence embedding can be written in matrix form as